-CCA721 Women in the Family - 3 credits
+CCA721 Women in the Family: a Cross-cultural Perspective - 3 credits

 In exploring this topic, culture is looked at from a variety of perspectives.
 Those perspectives include gender, ethnicity, race, family norms and roles, myths about motherhood and sexuality, and the new psychologies of women.
 Students are expected to take an active role in illustrating these issues from their own experience as well as research and to share their reactions to applying their learning in their professional practice.